whatbugsyou/design_mode/README.md

 ## null object
 > use an empty object to replace the real `Null` object, providing default properties
 > and method body.

+## criteria
+> also known as filter model.use different criteria which can be easily combined
+> with logical to filter a list of object.